crklinkenberg/symcom-doc/content/Symcom Old Topics/Source Import.md

 ##### Import String Manipulation Function:
 5. The lines pasted in the text editor are kept in `symptomsArray` and each line is passed through `importedStringManipulationProcess()` PHP function for deep string scanning and processing.
 6. Check for pre defined reference is done.
 Checks `literature start` or `literatur start` in the line.
 It is controlled by flag `isPreDefinedReferenceSection`.
-More details on Allen Source Import Concept can be found here: [[Topics/Allen Source Import\|Allen Source Import]]
+More details on Allen Source Import Concept can be found here: [[Allen Source Import\|Allen Source Import]]
 7. Check for the first character of the line is done.
 Checks `@,(,[,` or if it is number.
 8. If no symptom description is found then the iteration among the line continues and next line is checked.
 9. If symptom description is found, it is kept in `Beschreibung`.
 If a number is found with Symptom text then the line is further cleaned and the number is kept in `Symptomnummer` key of `variablesArray`.